riteshahlawat/portfolio/blogs/my-favorite-quotes.md

 #### Empathy

 Empathy isn't exclusive to just the human race, it's part of many mammals.
-For example, in 1964 a group pf psychiatrists led by [Jules Masserman](http://www.pep-web.org/document.php?id=jaa.006.0001a) reported that rhesus monkeys refused to pull a chain that delivered food to themselves if doing so gave a shock to a companion.
+For example, in 1964 a group of psychiatrists led by [Jules Masserman](http://www.pep-web.org/document.php?id=jaa.006.0001a) reported that rhesus monkeys refused to pull a chain that delivered food to themselves if doing so gave a shock to a companion.
 One monkey going so far as stopping pulling the chain for 12 days after witnessing another monkey receive a shock.

 Empathy likely evolved in mammals in the context of parental care.
 Signaling their current state through smiling and crying, human infants urge their parents to respond.
 This also applies to other primates.
 During the millions of years of mamallian evolution, females who were cold and distant to their offspring were out-reproduced by those who responded to their needs.